"No one ever speaks in our PCN board meeting"

 This was the best meeting we ever had.
 Some people on the call even cried!

-Where appropriate, use personal stories to help the message land.
+Where appropriate, use personal stories to help land your messages.

 This meeting was a great bonding moment!

-Meetings are a huge part of our role, and here at THC Primary Care , we created lots of resources to support you to get the most from your meetings.
+As leaders, meetings are a huge part of our role, and here at THC Primary Care, we have created lots of resources to support you in getting the most from your meetings.

 About the Author

 Tara and Team THC provide project and network management and training to Primary Care Networks.
 Between our training programmes, facilitation and interim network programmes, we have now supported over 120 PCNs!